G-USI/G-USI/README.md

 **Parameters:**
 - `resolve` - (Required) Python resolver to use

-- `service_models` - (Optional, rarely needed) Target containing SQLAlchemy models.
-Pants automatically infers this from imports in env.py
-- `service_src` - (Optional, rarely needed) Target containing service base/settings.
-Only needed for non-standard project structures
+All dependencies are automatically inferred from imports in env.py.
+No manual configuration needed!

 **Auto-generates targets:**
 - `alembic_dep`, `src`, `resources`, `alembic`, `migrate`, `upgrade`, `downgrade`